fufiprotocol/fufi.whitepaper/fufi.tokenomics.md

 For selected trading pairs in both FuFi Spot and Futures DEX, their trading fees will be subjec to following fee spending scheme:

-- Deflation model: `50%` of trading fees used to buy & burn FuFi Governance Token
+- Deflation model: `50%` of trading fees used to buy & burn FuFi Tokens
-- Trading as mining: `40%` of trading fees (quote symbol only) will go into a reward pool for sharing pre-alloted governance tokens
+- Trading as mining: `40%` of trading fees (quote symbol only) will go into a reward pool for sharing pre-alloted tokens
 - Foundation vault: `10%` of trading fees goes to foundation vault for product and community development

 ```